-There is a single direct bus service a day from Mae Sai to Bangkok available to book online.
+There are currently 5 direct bus services a day from Mae Sai to Bangkok available to book online.

 Use the Search Box below to buy tickets from Mae Sai to Bangkok.

 Bus services to Bangkok depart from Mae Sai Bus Terminal, Wiang Phang Kham, Mae Sai District, Chiang Rai 57130.

 Bus services from Mae Sai to Bangkok terminate at Bangkok Northern Bus Terminal.

 Bangkok’s Northern Bus Terminal, also known as Morchit or Mo Chit Bus Station, is located to the north of Bangkok city centre near to Chatuchak Weekend Market.

 Travel from Bangkok Northern Bus Terminal

 This bus terminal is not connected to Bangkok’s metro system (MRT) or its elevated suburban railway system (BTS), which are the most efficient forms of public transport in Bangkok.
 To reach the MRT or BTS you need to travel by road slightly over 2 km.
 The closest stations are Kamphaeng Phet MRT or Mo Chit BTS.